irelandeca123/Data-Representation-and-Querying-Project-2015/README.md

 ##Summary

-This is my simple API Design for Apps4gaps.The data is made available through a set of URLs, using a variety of HTTP methods.Thank you for reading !
+This is my simple API Design for Apps4gaps using the dataset called "Roscommon Sports Facilities" .The data is made available through a set of URLs, using a variety of HTTP methods.
+Thank you for reading !